seinnlee/seinnlee/README.md

 Welcome to Sein's GitHub!

-- 👨‍🎓 I'm currently studying Computer Science at the University of British Columbia in Vancouver, Canada 🇨🇦
+- 👨‍🎓 I'm a 3rd year student majoring in Computer Science at the University of British Columbia in Vancouver, Canada 🇨🇦
 - 🌱 I'm currently learning web development using React and Node.js
 - 💬 Ask me about my adventures in life (🇰🇵🇺🇸🇨🇦🇦🇪🇴🇲🇬🇧🇨🇭🇫🇷🇨🇿🇩🇪🇮🇩 and counting)
 - 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/sein-lee/)!